A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Single Task RF Fingerprint Learning

-In this section, we formulate an unsupervised approach within the ML-based RFF framework.
-Typical methods for learning data structures and hidden patterns without labels are clustering approaches such as DBSCAN \cite{ester1996density} or dimensionality reduction techniques (e.g. Principal Component Analysis (PCA) followed by some method of clustering).
-Here we describe one which uses an auto-encoder approach for RFEC.
+We recall that RFEC aims to determine and group the received RF transmissions based on the their sources, where the number and identity of the encountered emitters are unknown \textit{a priori}.
+Hence no labels are available and unsupervised learning methods are applied.
+The obtained ``clustering`` and distinctions between the observed groups of emitters is expected to be driven by the automatic extraction of RF fingerprints \cite{morge2022rf, jagannath2022comprehensive, ren2025comprehensive}.
+Common methods for learning data structures and hidden patterns without labels are clustering approaches such as, K-means, Gaussian mixture models, hierarchical clustering, DBSCAN \cite{ester1996density} and many others.
+These can be applied on the output of a dimensionality reduction technique, such as principal component analysis (PCA), or low-dimensional representations of the data inclusive within an auto-encoder architecture \cite{goodfellow2016deep}.
+The latter is adopted here where we describe an AE-based RFEC.

 Autoencoders typically involve projecting the original data into a lower dimensional representation space, where the encoded data is then fed through a decoder to reconstruct the original input.
-If the reconstruction error is small, then the encoded representation is assumed to contain important information of the original data.
-It is a dimensionality reduction technique similar to PCA.
-In this setting, the optimization problem is:
+If the reconstruction error is small, then the encoded representation is assumed to contain the important salient information of the original data.
+In this setting, the optimisation problem is: